Chapter 4: File Operations and Exception Handling

 except:

-block is used to catch and handle exceptions.
-Here's an example using a try/except
+# Code to handle exceptionsIn this syntax, the try block contains code that may raise exceptions, and the except block is used to catch and handle exceptions.
+Here's an example using a try/except block to handle a ZeroDivisionError:

 try: